 About the same time, the applied mathematics group within the Department of Mathematics and Computer Science (IMADA) began the project AMROSE (Autonomous Multiple Robot Operation in Structured Environments), which proved to be a very fruitful collaboration with Odense Steel Shipyard (OSS) on a robot control system capable of automatically programming robots to economically weld short runs of complex ship structures.
 This project was based on exploiting and extending the group's previous research on analytical mechanics and molecular dynamics.

 As the project proceeded, more and more students were attracted to it; hardware such as vision systems and robots started to appear, and soon there was no room for the group at the premises of IMADA.
 OSS solved this problem by providing space in the nearby International Science Park of Odense and establishing the Lindoe Center for Applied Mathematics.
 Lindoe is the name of the peninsula where the shipyard is situated.
 The success of the project inspired SDU to encapsulate both in the new Department of Information Technology (DIT), which also acquired the digital image processing group from the Physics Department.

-In 2006, the Institute amalgamated with the then "Ingeniørhøjskolen Odense Teknikum" sharing premises at Niels Bohrs Allé 1 as well as at Campusvej 55 in Odense.
+In 2006, the institute amalgamated with the then "Ingeniørhøjskolen Odense Teknikum," sharing premises at Niels Bohrs Allé 1 and Campusvej 55 in Odense.

-In 2015, the facilities at Niels Bohrs Allé were moved into the new TEK Building located at Campusvej and close to the Maersk Building mentioned above.
+In 2015, the facilities at Niels Bohrs Allé were moved into the new TEK Building located on Campusvej and close to the Maersk Building mentioned above.